This tutorial continues from the previous part.

 Select Banded Rows and see what happens.
 Now click Banded Columns.

-from.
-Select one that catches your eye.
-Here's our finished Pivot Table
+one that catches your eye.
+Here's our finished Pivot Table again, only with

 And here's the original: